DevOpsVisions/common-workspace-hub/docs/contribution/how-to-contribute.md

 Correcting bugs or typos in the repository helps maintain its professionalism and reflects the quality of the content offered.

 If you find a bug or typo, simply fork the repository, make the corrections, and create a pull request (PR).
-Remember to follow our [Contribution Culture](contribution-culture.md) guidelines.
+Remember to follow our Contribution Culture guidelines you can refer to them here: [Contribution Culture](contribution-culture.md)

 ### When to Open an Issue and When to Open a Pull Request